Leonard T. Gerow: Early military career

 After returning to the United States, he was promoted to the permanent rank of major on 1 July 1920.
-He attended the advanced course at the Infantry School at Fort Benning (present-day Fort Moore), Georgia, in the fall of 1924.
+He attended the advanced course at the Infantry School at Fort Benning, Georgia, in the fall of 1924.
 He graduated first in the class in 1925 from the Advanced Course at the Infantry School.
 Omar Bradley graduated second.
 Gerow attended the Command and General Staff School, where Dwight D. Eisenhower was his study partner.
 In 1931 he completed the Field Officer's Course in Chemical Warfare and Tanks, and took a course at Army War College.
 His first wife, Kathryn Getchell, died on 17 June 1933.
 He then married to Mary Louise Kennedy, who died on 29 October 1970.
 He had no children.

 Gerow served in China in 1932 in the Shanghai sector during the Shanghai Incident.
 On 1 August 1935 he was promoted to the permanent rank of lieutenant colonel.
 On 1 September 1940, prior to the American entry into World War II, he became a colonel in the permanent grade and a month later, on 1 October 1940, he became a temporary brigadier general.